old-o/brikpiks/README.md

-# brick-pixelator
+# brikpiks - A brick pattern pixelator

-Turns digital images into brick patterns suitable for painting by numbers
+Turns digital images into brick patterns suitable for mural painting by numbers